 Each expansion also added new units to the existing races.
 The final two expansions (Dark Crusade and Soulstorm) were standalone but didn’t give you access to the races contained in preceding games.
 That is, if you only had Soulstorm, you would only be able to use the Sisters of Battle and Dark Eldar.
 If you wanted to use anyone else, you’d need to purchase the other games.

-All races should be available in skirmish matches with the AI if you just own Soulstorm and use the UA mod.
+All races should be available in skirmish matches with the AI if you just own Soulstorm and use the Ultimate Apocalypse mod.
 This means, for example, that you don’t need Winter Assault if you want to use the Imperial Guard in a skirmish match.
 However, if you want to use the additional armies in multiplayer, you’ll have to get the additional games.
-If you just use Soulstorm, UA, plus the Tyranids mod, you’ll have access to the following armies in multiplayer:
+If you just use Soulstorm, Ultimate Apocalypse, plus the Tyranids mod, you’ll have access to the following armies in multiplayer:

 - Sisters of Battle (SS)

 If you want the rest (and you should want the rest), you’ll need to get the additional games.
 You can get the lot in the Dawn of War Master Collection .

 At the time of writing, you only need to download two mods (it used to be more for the extra races, but the modders are collaborating to make things easier):